 Capitalizing on production lessons learned during the previous two USCG patrol boat contracts, Bollinger made significant capital investment in our production facilities directly benefitting the FRC and future USCG projects.
 Incorporating LEAN manufacturing methodologies, we completed an 14,400 ft2 addition to the FRC erection building incorporating a 2nd floor level warehouse, supervisory and planning offices and employee break and restroom facilities.
 Below are located new craft shops for electrical and carpentry.
 This mezzanine level facility provides direct access to the newly erected work platforms designed to allow production workers to directly access the FRC at the main deck level, significantly reducing the need to climb stair towers to retrieve tools, parts and equipment now issued through the 2nd floor outfitting warehouse.
 Additional capital improvements include a new 13,200ft2 aluminum production facility for deckhouse production and a new CNC pipe bending machine to facilitate in-house production of pipe spools up to 8 inches in diameter.

-The first cutter will be delivered to its homeport in Miami, Florida, one of the most active and demanding Coast Guard mission areas.
+The first cutter was delivered to its homeport in Miami, Florida, one of the most active and demanding Coast Guard mission areas.
 At the peak of production Bollinger will be delivering a new cutter every eight weeks.